Introduction: Mud Room - Coat Rack and Bench

 Step 1: Know Your Final Hardware, and Trim First.

 My wife suggested a bench with an area we could place our shoes, and hang our coats.
 We started with the rule of selecting hardware, and trim before building.
 I found some trim at a local wood workers shop, while my wife ordered some hooks online.
+We ordered these hooks from Restoration Hardware.
+Trust me, their quality is worth it.
+You won't find as good of a hook for the price anywhere.
+Solid service too!

 Step 2: Reuse What You Already Have